m2u-84/ldjam42/README.md

 - [Downloadable version](http://shellfishgames.com/dl/graveheart.zip) – if you prefer playing locally or offline
 - [Source code](https://github.com/m2u-84/ldjam42) – if your inner coding geek can’t resist it

 The interface is mainly controlled via keyboard buttons.
 Only the graveyard shop (curious thing, isn’t it?!) needs a little mouse interaction.
-To make things even easier for you we included an in-game tutorial.
+To make things even easier for you we included an **in-game tutorial**.
 So dive right in!

 ## The team